First Year Applicants

 Applicant Responsibility and Accuracy of Information

-Applicants are under a continued obligation to notify the law school of any circumstances that occur, which may change any of the responses to their application.
+Applicants are under a continued obligation to notify the law school immediately of any and all circumstances and events that may occur from the date an application is submitted to the first day of enrollment that may change any of the responses to their application.
 UW Law reserves the right to rescind an offer of admission if the candidate fails to maintain satisfactory scholastic standing for work in progress, if final records fail to show completion of courses and/or degrees required for admission or if the admission decision was based on incomplete, inaccurate or misleading information furnished by the applicant.
 In addition, the law school may also report its findings to LSAC's Misconduct and Irregularities Committee.

 Character and Moral Fitness